 If you would like to set up a CND society at your university or college, have a look at this guide.
 Societies can be a great way of making new friends and sharing skills.

-We’re always looking for enthusiastic people to help us run Youth and Student CND.
-Click here if you’re interested in finding out more.
+We’re always looking for people to help us run Youth and Student CND.
+However you would like to contribute – by designing graphics, posting on social media or going to demonstrations, please get in touch.
+Click here to find out more.

 If you have any questions about Youth and Student CND, please contact firstname.lastname@example.org or phone 020 7700 2393.